Distributionally Robust Optimization over Wasserstein Balls with i.i.d. Structure: Structured Uncertainty Quantification

 \section{Structured Uncertainty Quantification}

 In this section, we are interested in the inner optimization problems of \eqref{eq:stochasticOptimizationRobustStructured}, namely

 for some $N \in \b{N}$, Borel measurable $\ell:X^N \to \b{R}$ and

 In its stated form problem \eqref{eq:droStructured} is non-convex, since the set $\c{W}$ is non-convex.
 The following subsections investigate different aspects of this problem in more detail.
 We confine the proofs of the subsequent results to the appendix for expositional clarity.
-Unless stated otherwise, we assume that the transportation cost $c$ is proper and $\hat{P} \in \c{P}_c(X)$ in this and the following sections.
+Unless stated otherwise, we assume that the transportation cost $c$ is proper and $\hat{P} \in \c{P}_c(X)$ throughout.